Published Jan. 12, 2021 | Updated June 13, 2021

-The in-depth, collaborative effort comes when Pamplin Media Group is reeling from the pandemic.
+The in-depth, collaborative effort came when Pamplin Media Group was reeling from the pandemic.
 The company laid off some employees and changed the rest to part-time status until advertisement revenue improves, so the LMA reporting stipend was particularly timely — especially as funding from other industry sources was starting to run out.

 “For a company like us, that was the bridge we needed,” Schrag said.
 “In the grand scheme of things, these grants aren’t huge but they hit a really important sweet spot that encourages good work.”

-The LMA investigative stipend will help Pamplin Media Group produce reports based on attendance and pass-fail data that’s already been compiled.
+The LMA investigative stipend helped Pamplin Media Group produce reports based on attendance and pass-fail data that’s already been compiled.
 Schrag was even able to offer more hours to a bilingual staff reporter to analyze the data.

 The data-hunting process also helped identify districts that instituted innovative ideas to overcome the problem, including night classes for Latino students who work during the day to support their families.